 “To sustain their high metabolic rate, hummingbirds must eat an enormous amount, sometimes consuming several times their body weight in nectar a day.
 A reliable supply of nectar, ingested every few minutes, is crucial, and it must be digested quickly to make room for more.
 Nectar, which contains water, highly calorific natural sugars, and not much else, is processed by the birds within 15 to 20 minutes, the waste products emerging as little more than a few crystal-clear droplets.”Hummingbirds: A Life-Size Guide to Every Species, by Michael Fogden, Marianne Taylor, and Sheri L. Williamson

-The best liquid feed for your hummingbird feeder is fresh homemade sugar-water solution.
+The best liquid feed for your hummingbird feeder is a fresh homemade sugar-water solution.
 Mix one cup of plain white sugar with four cups of tap water and bring to a boil, then cool.
 See below for detailed instructions:

 Hummingbird Food Recipe: https://www.homefortheharvest.com/hummingbird-food-recipe/